Introduction

 The American Equity IncomeShield 10 also comes with a Confinement and Terminal Illness Waiver.
 This no-fee benefit is automatically included for owners, providing them a Confinement and Terminal Illness benefit.

 Confinement Waiver: After the first contract year, an annuitant can withdraw up to 100% of the contract’s accumulated value if he is confined to a qualified nursing home.
-No withdrawal charge or MVA apply if the owner qualifies for this benefit.
+No withdrawal charge or MVA applies if the owner qualifies for this benefit.
 Diagnosis must occur after the contract is issued, and written proof with supporting documentation is required from a qualified physician.

 Terminal Illness Waiver: After the first contract year, an annuitant can withdraw up to 100% of the contract’s accumulated value if he is diagnosed with a terminal illness.
-No withdrawal charge or MVA apply if the owner qualifies for this benefit.
+No withdrawal charge or MVA applies if the owner qualifies for this benefit.
 Diagnosis must occur after the contract is issued, and written proof with supporting documentation is required from a qualified physician.

 Surrender Charge